aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/advanced-image-manipulation-aspose-imaging-java/_index.md

 ##### Step 2: Set Background Color

 Use `setBackgroundColor` to change the image's background color.
-Here, we set it to white.
+Here, we set it to white, which is a common choice when **set background color java** is required for formats that do not support transparency.

 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY";